 - The muthiya dough must be soft, not stiff.
 If the dough is hard, apply cooking oil and knead again.
 Allow it to rest for 10-12 mins.

 - Don’t add water to knead the dough.
 The vegetables you will add has enough water content.

 - Do not grate the bottle gourd beforehand.
 Additionally, don’t leave the grated bottle gourd unattended because it will turn black when exposed to air.

 - If you have already grated the bottle gourd, place it in cold water.
 It won’t turn black.

 - Never add baking powder or baking soda to make muthiya.
 It won’t work.

 - Monitor the steaming time.
 Over steaming will naturally ruin the dough.

 - It takes only 10-12 minutes (max 15 mins) to steam any muthiya.
-More or less time will ruin everything.
+So more time will ruin it.

-Carom & cumin seeds along with green chilli & ginger-garlic paste will make muthiya regular spicy.
-We call it as “medium teekha”.
-On the other hand, lemon juice will add tangy taste.
+- Spices – Carom & cumin seeds along with green chilli & ginger-garlic paste will make muthiya regular spicy.
+We call it “medium teekha”.
+On the other hand, lemon juice will add a tangy taste.
 Hence, a balanced mixture of Indian spices will satisfy your taste buds, whether morning or evening.